People. Process. Technology.

 - Bring up anything salary related.
 While you may earn a salary increase in time, this is not the time to bring it up.
 This is not about you.
 Show your worth, don’t state your worth.

-- Shine a light on the fact that over 69% of unsatisfied employees are very likely to be pursuing new opportunities and looking to leave their job.1 This is a subtle threat.
+- Shine a light on the fact that 62% of unsatisfied employees are extremely likely to be pursuing new opportunities and looking to leave their job.17 This is a subtle threat.
 You don’t want your boss thinking you’re looking to leave because then you may be leaving sooner than you’d like and not based on your terms.

 - Act and feel entitled that the company should pay for your training.